marcoeg/etrap/onboarding.md

 🎉 Onboarding completed for Lunaris (lunaris.testnet)
 📄 Full log written to ./logs/onboard_lunaris_20250625_090210.log
 ```

-The log in ` ./logs/onboard_lunaris_20250625_090210.log` contains the full output.
+The script generates a log in ` ./logs/onboard_lunaris_20250625_090210.log` with the full output.

-> The new account credentials are not listed in the console or the log file and need to be fetched from the `~/near-credentials/testnet/` directory.
+> The new account credentials are not listed in the console or the log file and if needed they are in the `~/.near-credentials/testnet/` directory in the file `{organization_id}.testnet.json`.

->Note: The NEAR account creation must happen on our server that has the etrap.testnet account credentials.
-The smart contract deployment and initialization can be in the container after copying the new account credentials in there.

 ## Next step: create the docker container
 Once `onboard_organization.sh` completed it must be followed by Docker container generation for deployment